MERNCraft/Nail-It/docs/md/14-Playing-with-readline-sync.md

 ```

 There are rules about how the names of the keys can be formed.
 They are similar to the rules for variable names.
 However, you can create a key name with any character in it, if you enclosed the key name with quotation marks.

+**Almost everything in JavaScript is structured as an object.** You will learn more and more about them on your journey into JavaScript.

 </details>